ded-sirius/public-assistant/README.md

 ``

 2.``
-How do I get from Sunset Park to a homeless shelter?
+How do I get to sunset park?
 ``